implydata/plywood/docs/expressions.md

 # Expressions

 Expressions are the backbone of Plywood.
-The basic flow is to make and expression and then hand it to Plywood to evaluate it.
+The basic flow is to construct an expression and then hand it to Plywood for evaluation.
 Expressions can be expressed as JSON or composed via the provided operands.

 ## Creating expressions